Manittas/LSB-Extraction-Script/README.md

 # Instructions:

 Both the script and the Image files the user wants to decode need to be in the same folder.
-The resulting output of the decoding (_"Output_LSB"_ if choosen as a file or _"Output_LSB_string"_ if as a string message into a txt file) will be sent to that same folder after the script successfully finishes its task.
+The resulting output of the decoding (_"Output_LSB"_ if choosen as a file or _"Output_LSB_string"_ if choosen as a string message into a txt file) will be sent to that same folder after the script successfully finishes its task.

 To run the script the user just needs to type: